Tools & Resources to Shift Power

 Assess how you are listening through a set of reflection questions.

-Are you a involved in global grantmaking?
+Are you involved in global grantmaking?

 - Resource